astrotemp/mistcss/README.md

 Write your Preact components as `.jsx` or `.tsx` files in your project.

 ## Libraries
+🚀 Astro
-- Preact (Compat)
+⚛️ Preact (Compat)
-- MistCSS
-- Tailwind v3
+🌊 Tailwind v3
+🌬️ MistCSS